mspnp/template-building-blocks/templates/buildingBlocks/vnet-n-subnet/README.md

 ### Azure portal

-Note that the building block deployment process will require you store your parameters file in a location with a publicly available URI, which you provide during deployment.
+Note that deploying via Azure Portal requires your parameter file to have a publicly available URI.

 1. Right click the button below and select the option to open the link in a new tab or a new window:<br><a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmspnp%2Ftemplate-building-blocks%2Fv1.0.0%2Fscenarios%2Fvnet-n-subnet%2Fazuredeploy.json" target="_blank"><img src = "http://azuredeploy.net/deploybutton.png"/></a>
 2. Wait for the Azure Portal to open.